cloudmobi/CloudmobiSSP/ios-sdk.md

 * In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
 In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting the YES
 * Import the hearder file : #import &lt;CTSDK/CTService.h&gt;
-*  Introduced the AppDelegate header file # import &lt;Firebase.
+* If you use Admob ADs,you should import Firebase SDK,then introduced the AppDelegate header file # import &lt;Firebase.
 H&gt;,And then call methods in didFinishLaunchingWithOptions [FIRApp configure];

 ###<a name="advancedApi">SDK Advanced API reference</a>